Counseling and Mental Health Services

 *Due to state licensing requirements, access to clinical care (medical, individual counseling or formal group therapy) is limited to patients currently in California.
 “Let’s Talk” discussions are open to all USC students regardless of their current location.

-The following descriptions (below) apply during regular operations not affected by COVID-19; please see description above for services available for spring 2020.
+The following descriptions (below) apply during regular operations not affected by COVID-19.

 Counseling and Mental Health programs include individual therapy, group therapy, crisis support, psychiatric services and specialties for gender-based harm.
 A specialized team in Relationship and Sexual Assault and Violence Prevention Services works on relationship/sexual violence prevention education and client services.